Zoo Vision (Everywhere)

 beneath the lazing sun.

-it takes so long
+It takes so long

 to realise who you are—